Get your architect’s license by exam

 - After you’ve successfully completed IDP:

-- When your application is complete, we’ll register you to take the Architect Registration Exams (ARE).
+- When your application is complete, we’ll approve you to take the Architect Registration Exams (ARE).

 - When you’ve passed the entire ARE and, if necessary, the oral exam, submit: